 Nasim joined Watsi on March 12th, 2013.
-Five years ago, Nasim became the 819th member to automatically support a new Watsi patient every month.
-Since then, 5,632 more people have become monthly donors!
-Nasim's most recent donation traveled 7,200 miles to support Jacinta, is a 45-year-old shop owner from Kenya, to fund debridement and skin grafting.
+Eight years ago, Nasim joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nasim's most recent donation traveled 8,100 miles to support Jacinta, is a 45-year-old shop owner from Kenya, to fund debridement and skin grafting.

 Nasim has funded healthcare for 187 patients in 16 countries.